Nest Secure vs Ring Alarm

 Congratulations on making it to the end of the review!
 No more dilly-dallying— it’s decision time.

 Overall, I have to recommend the Ring Alarm security system over Nest Secure.
-Not only is it $160 less, but it also has more affordable professional monitoring options, superior customer support, and a higher-rated mobile app.
+It is $160 less and has more affordable professional monitoring options, superior customer support, and a higher-rated mobile app.

 However, that’s just my opinion.
-You might still be on the fence, in which case I can break it down for you.
+You might still be on the fence, so I can break it down for you.

 Pick Nest Secure if you’d like…

 - No wall mounts: none of Nest Secure’s system components need to be mounted to a wall.

 - More customer support options: includes Twitter, live chat, email, and a community message board.

 - Better app for Android users: the Nest app received a 3.8 rating on the Google Play store.